lanysom/Exercise0401_ADONET/README.md

    This method must update a row in the Customer table with data from a Customer object provided as a parameter.
 The method must return the updated object.
 1. **Delete(Customer customer)**
    This method must delete a row in the Customer table based on data from a Customer object provided as a parameter.
 The method must return a value indicating if the operation went well or not.

+## Getting Started

+To generate the database and data necessary for this exercise, simply run the DatabaseUpdater project.

+After you have cloned the git repository and generated the database you can start implementing the methods as described above.

 **HINT!** The methods that you must implement are marked with a *TODO* comment in the code to make it easier for you to find using the task list in Visual Studio